-Sumac’s flavonoid content holds promise for brain health.
-Khalil et al. looked at sumac’s anti-inflammatory effects.
+Sumac’s flavonoid content holds promise for brain health due to its anti-inflammatory effects.
 The researchers found sumac reduced brain and nervous system inflammation.
 They concluded sumac may help fight against degenerative nervous system disease.

 These same anti-inflammatory benefits can have a protective effect on internal organs.
-A 2019 article in Food Biochemistry examined sumac for intestine damage and failure.
-They found sumac is a promising treatment for preventing these injuries.
+When researchers examined sumac for intestine damage and failure, they found sumac is a promising treatment for preventing these injuries.
 Sumac has antioxidants, immune support, and helps prevent cell death.
 Another 2009 study concluded sumac benefits help protect against organ and DNA damage.

 Sumac also has a protective effect on the skin.
 Traditionally it was used for wound care.
-A 2020 article in Antioxidants found sumac plays an interesting role in skin health.
+Modern research confirmed sumac plays an interesting role in skin health.
 Sumac helped inhibit bad cell growth or kill already damaged skin cells.
 This protected against inflammation and sun damage.
-Using sumac is a great way to “eat your sunscreen.“
+Using sumac may be a great way to “eat your sunscreen.“

 Sumac Benefits for Healthy Weight

 Several studies have looked at sumac benefits for cholesterol.
-A 2018 study in Integrative Medicine found sumac increased good cholesterol.
-Another 2018 animal study concluded sumac may help protect the heart.
-High cholesterol isn’t necessarily a bad thing though and low levels can spell trouble.
+A 2018 study in Integrative Medicine found sumac increased good cholesterol and another 2018 animal study concluded sumac may help protect the heart.
+(High cholesterol isn’t necessarily a bad thing though, and low levels can spell trouble.)

 Results aren’t conclusive though.
 A meta-analysis later that year found the evidence is mixed.
 They concluded we need more research to know sumac’s benefits on heart health.

 While it shows promise for cholesterol, sumac is also thought to help with insulin levels and diabetes.
-Turkey has used sumac as a natural diabetes remedy for many years.
-Researchers have found that sumac helps with diabetes and the issues that come with it.
+Turkey has used sumac as a natural diabetes remedy for many years, another natural remedy confirmed by research.

 Sumac also helps with insulin and liver enzyme levels in patients with fatty liver disease.
-Women who supplemented with sumac lost more body fat than dieting alone.
+A 2020 study found women who supplemented with sumac lost more body fat than dieting alone.

 Sumac can even help with muscle pain after workouts.
 A randomized trial in Physiology International gave one group sumac juice daily.
 The sumac group had less pain and better workout recovery compared to their non-juicing counterparts.
-It also has anti-inflammatory benefits to help reduce inflammation and help with pain.
+Researchers found sumac reduced inflammation and helped with pain.